wurmlab/SBC361-programming-in-R/practical.md

 * remove the spaces to get your single string of DNA bases
 * return the reverse-complement sequence

 #### Q13 (Hacker question).
-Translate your triplet string from Q12 into amino acids.
+Translate your triplet string from Q12 into amino acids
 Note: depending on your method, you may not need to convert it to RNA first.
 You can use a codon-to-amino-acid table and code the translation yourself.
 Alternatively, you could  search around and load a specific package for the manipulation of biological sequences.